carolineshao/Generative-AI/final_version.md

 Generative AI for Aphasia Support
 My name is Chenqu Shao, and I am a graduate student interested in technology, business, and healthcare innovation.
 I care about using digital tools to solve real-world problems that affect people and families.
 My past experience of taking care of aphasia patients has made me especially interested in how technology can improve human life, especially communication, access to care, and quality of life for people facing difficult health conditions.

 One problem area I care about is aphasia support and brain injury rehabilitation.
-Aphasia refer to sympotons of speaking disability, reading difficulty, or understanding language much harder, which affects both patients and their families.
-This area matters to me because many people do not have enough access to specialized support or not afford it, and it can be difficult to find tools that are practical, affordable, and easy to use in daily life.
+Aphasia refers to sympotons of speaking disability, reading difficulty, or understanding language much harder, which affects both patients and their families.
+This area matters to me because many people do not have enough access to specialized support or cannot afford it, and it can be difficult to find tools that are practical, affordable, and easy to use in daily life.

 Generative AI might be useful in this area in several ways: